Mogollon culture: Mimbres branch

 Mimbres may, depending on its context, refer to a tradition within a subregion of the Mogollon culture area (the Mimbres branch or the Mimbres Mogollon) or to an interval of time, the "Classic Mimbres phase" (also known as the "Mimbres culture"; 1000–1130 CE, roughly) within the Mimbres branch.

 The Mimbres branch is a subset of the larger Mogollon culture area, centered in the Mimbres Valley and encompassing the upper Gila River and parts of the upper San Francisco River in southwestern New Mexico and southeastern Arizona as well as the Rio Grande Valley and its western tributaries in southwest New Mexico.
 Differentiation between the Mimbres branch and other areas of the Mogollon culture area is most apparent during the Three Circle (825–1000 CE roughly) and Classic Mimbres (1000–1150) phases, when architectural construction and black and white painted pottery assume locally distinctive forms and styles.
 Classic Mimbres phase pottery is particularly famous pottery, and Classic Mimbres pottery designs (mainly drawn from the Swarts Ruin excavations of 1924–1927) were imitated on Santa Fe Railroad "Mimbreños" china dinnerware from 1936 to 1970.

 Three Circle phase (825/850–1000) pithouse villages within the Mimbres branch are distinctive.
 Houses are "quadrilateral", usually with sharply-angled corners; plastered floors and walls; and average about 17 m2 in floor surface area.
 Local pottery styles include early forms of Mimbres black and white ("boldface"), red-on-cream, and textured plainware.
-Large ceremonial structures (often called "kivas") are dug deeply into the ground and often include distinctive ceremonial features such as foot drums and log grooves.
+Large ceremonial structures (often called "kivas", a Hopi language term with specific meaning, has generally been applied to Northern Pueblo populations and may be a poor term in discussing the Mogollon in their broadest contexts) are dug deeply into the ground and often include distinctive ceremonial features such as foot drums and log grooves.

 Classic Mimbres phase (AD 1000–1130) pueblos can be quite large, with some composed of clusters of communities, each containing up to 150 rooms and all grouped around an open plaza.
 Ceremonial structures were different from the previous pithouse periods.
 Most common were ceremonial rooms within roomblocks.
-Smaller square or rectangular semi-subterranean kivas with roof openings are also found.
-(The word "kiva", a Hopi term with specific meaning, has generally been applied to Northern Pueblo populations.
-It may be a poor term in discussing the Mogollon in their broadest contexts.)
+Smaller square or rectangular semi-subterranean kivas with roof openings are also found.)
 The largest Classic Mimbres sites are located near wide areas of well-watered floodplain suitable for maize agriculture, although smaller villages exist in upland areas.